-CONQUEST - 4: 1066, A YEAR OF STRUGGLE - Four battles were fought for the kingdom, William's first was nearly his last..
+CONQUEST - 4: 1066, A YEAR OF STRUGGLE - Four battles fought for the kingdom, William's first was nearly his last..

 Harald Sigurdsson's victory at Gate Fulford was soon forgotten...

 The painting above owes its inaccuracy to a misunderstanding by the Icelander Snorri Sturlusson in his account of the battle at Stamford Bridge near York.
 He may have misread accounts handed down verbally by Icelandic survivors and their descendants, who joined forces with Harold in the pursuit of promised pay in the event of victory.
 In keeping with English and Scandinavian tradition Harold Godwinson's men did not fight on horseback.
 His huscarls rode to battle and fought on foot whilst their mounts were kept safe, well away from the fighting.
 The horses might have been sold in the event of their owners' deaths to provide funds for widows and offspring.
 It was the Normans and their Frankish and Breton allies who rode into battle.
 Many of William's men lost their mounts in the heat of battle, both near Hastings and later at London Bridge.
 William had both his mounts killed from under him and tried to borrow one from Eustace of Boulogne, who refused him and was ostracised as a result.

 'Hrafnsmerki' or 'Land-Oda', Landwaster was Harald's banner that found its way to Skye - see the remains of this battle banner in its case at Dunvegan Castle

 1066 was a year of imagery as much as it was of four bloody battles on English soil

 Imagery was as good as renown, carried before an army as a banner or standard.